Labib444/ObsidianNotes/basic/Dotnet/Entity Framework/Entity States.md

 - **Deleted**: The entity has been marked for deletion.
 The `SaveChanges` method issues a `DELETE` statement.
 - **Detached**: The entity isn't being tracked by the database context.

-# Way to read one entity
+# Ways to read one entity

 The generated code uses **FirstOrDefaultAsync** to read one entity.
 This method returns null if nothing is found; otherwise, it returns the first row found that satisfies the query filter criteria.
 FirstOrDefaultAsync is generally a better choice than the following alternatives: